gbspecapedra/upfi/README.md

 # Navigate to http://localhost:3000
 # The app will automatically reload if you change any of the source files.
 ```

+## ✨ Features

+- Infinite Queries and Mutations with React Query;
+- Form submission with React Hook Form;
+- Modal and Toast display with Chakra UI;

 ## 📄 License